Taking your car with you to Ibiza

 - If two cars are involved, complete an accident report detailing the events that led up to the incident.

 - Take pictures of the aftermath if you have a camera handy.

 - If the drivers cannot agree on a version of events then do not sign any documentation and contact the police for assistance.

 Included in the accident report are the following details:

-- Drivers' information: full names, addresses, driving licence details (number, category, date and place of issue), Identification (NIE, DNI or passport number)
+- Drivers' information: full names, addresses, driving license details (number, category, date, and place of issue), identification (NIE, DNI or passport number)

 - Details of insurance companies and policies of all drivers

 - An illustration and explanation of the accident including details of damage caused

 - Circumstances of the accident, including weather conditions, speeds involved